dockerian/poetry/blog/poetry-study.md

   It’s prosody that makes it flow.

   Some poems have a refrain to bind——
-  “Nevermore,” the Raven’s mind.
+  “Nevermore”, the Raven’s mind.
   And prosody?
-The name for all——
+The name for it all——
   The art of how the rhythms fall.

   Free verse plays loose—— no strict beat.